sudosoph/docs/content/how-to/clearing-the-cache.md

 ### 3) Check out the instructions below for the cache you want

 #### a) Clearing Varnish Cache

   We have a whole article on [clearing the cache for Varnish.]({{< relref "how-to/varnish-cache/clearing-the-cache.md" >}}) Check it out.

 #### b) Clearing Pagespeed Cache

-  Clearing the Pagespeed cache is more straight forward than clearing a Varnish cache because there is only one option: empty the entire cache.
+  Clearing the Pagespeed cache is more straight forward than clearing a Varnish Cache  because there is only one option: empty the entire cache.
 To do this, all you need to do is click the red button labeled **Empty the entire cache**.